Clinical Trials (PDQ®)

 - Emergency leukapheresis

-- Cranial radiotherapy for CNS leukostasis (one dose only)
+- Cranial radiotherapy (RT) for central nervous system (CNS) leukostasis (one dose only),

 - Growth factor and/or cytokine support and/or non-cytotoxic molecular-targeted agents